pavelmc/Si5351mcu/README.md

-# Arduino Si5351 Library tuned for size and click noise free. #
+# Arduino Si5351 Library tuned for size and click noise free #

 This library is tuned for size on the Arduino platform, it will control CLK0, CLK1 and CLK2 outputs for the Si5351A (the version with just 3 clocks out, but you will not be able to use the three at once).